CeerdaN/metin2-patcher-electron/API_SETUP_GUIDE.md

 ### 1. Install XAMPP

-1. Download and install XAMPP
+1. Download and install XAMPP (with MySQL 5.7 or lower recommended)
 2. Start Apache and MySQL from XAMPP Control Panel

-### 2. Create Database
+### 2. Use Your Existing Metin2 Database

+**DO NOT create a new database!** You should already have Metin2's "account" database.

 1. Open phpMyAdmin: http://localhost/phpmyadmin
-2. Click "New" to create a database
-3. Name it: `metin2_launcher`
-4. Click "Create"
+2. You should see your existing "account" database
+3. If you don't have it, create it and add the Metin2 account table structure

 ### 3. Import Database Schema

+**This only adds the login_attempts table, it does NOT modify your existing account table.**

-1. Select your `metin2_launcher` database
+1. Select your existing `account` database in phpMyAdmin
 2. Click "Import" tab
 3. Click "Choose File" and select `database_schema.sql`
 4. Click "Go" at the bottom
 5. You should see "Import has been successfully finished"

+**What this does:**
+- Creates `login_attempts` table for rate limiting
+- Creates `launcher_sessions` table for persistent logins (optional)
+- Adds a test account (optional, can be removed)
+- Does NOT modify your existing `account` table

 ### 4. Configure the API